-I am breaking down how to goddess pose (Utkata Konasana) in yoga.
+I am breaking down how to do the yoga goddess pose (Utkata Konasana).
 This posture will get you warm, toned, and centered rather quickly.
-Goddess pose is also known as fierce angle pose.
+The yoga goddess pose is also known as fierce angle pose.

 I interpret the word goddess here to mean womanly power.
 That means this pose is about the attributes of womanhood and what makes women special: empathy, passion, courage, adaptability, creativity, faith, sensitivity, tolerance, caring, and strength just to name a few.